ayanamartins/topopatric/README.md

 **General features:**
 * Individuals are haploid and hermaphrodite
 * Space is discrete (lattice)
+* Generations are discrete

 ##Notable differences in relation to the Aguiar's version:

 1. Individuals disperse within the mating radius
-2. Generations can be discrete or continuous
-3. Genetic incompatibilites can be intralocus or interlocus
+2. Genetic incompatibilites can be intralocus or interlocus
-4. The genetic threshold is relative (0 to 1).
+3. The genetic threshold is relative (0 to 1).
 If it is zero, inidividuals will only mate to others with identical genotypes

 ##At least three files are required to run the program: